Art is Ageless® exhibit and reception features senior artists

 sculptures from Dr. Donald Berhrens, painted Christmas ornaments and decorations from Carol McSweeney, painted miniature porcelains from Connie Josse, paintings from Dr. Richard Kloecker and Richard Burr, Betty Schmitt’s extensive craft collection, Mary Alice Lynch’s children’s book “Puffy the Cloud,” and knitting projects created by Sit and Knit with Cindy, where residents make baby sacks and hats for newborns.
 Also displayed were works from all of our activities throughout the year and the creative inspirations from David and friends in memory care.

 The Art Is Ageless cocktail reception was a two-hour event.
-Harp music was played for the “100 Dress Project” and live painting to music was in our assisted living by Vesna and Aaron.
+Harp music was played for the “100 Dresses Project” and live painting to music was in our assisted living by Vesna and Aaron.
 Hors d’oeuvres, spirits, and refreshments were served to residents, staff and guests.

 After reading about the art show in the local newspaper, The Kirkwood Webster Groves Times, the Kirkwood Public Library inquired about displaying “The 100 Dresses Project” at their art gallery local showcase.
 The 100 Dresses Project will be displayed September 1-October 30th at the Kirkwood Library.